eraybasar/pesdk-docs/_quickstarts/angular.md

 ---
-layout: quickstart
+layout: quickstarts/content
-title: Getting Started with Angular JS # title as shown in the menu and
+title: Angular JS # title as shown in the menu and
 order: 1
 category:
   - html5 # One of the categories